geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

 The integral formulations are physically insightful and closely relate to the experiments that gave rise to them.
-They are also play a formative role in generating boundary conditions for waves that propagate through different materials.
+They also play a formative role in generating boundary conditions for waves that propagate through different materials.